brianjosephwalters/rust-channels/README.md

 __One Shot Channel__
     * Only store the one T.  Have an atomic place in memory that is None() or Some().

+## Commit 8 - Aync/Await
+Hard to write a channel implementation that works in the Futures world (async/await) and the blocking thread world.
+The primitives are different.

+A send and the channel is full, in the async/await world you don't want to block, you want to yield to the parent future (the executor).
+At some point in the future you'd be woken up to pull again.
+That sounds like waiting on a Condvar, but in pratice you need to return.
+You can't sit in the current function Notification primitives are different, but same flavors.

+Where it gets hard is to write an implementation that internally knows whether is is being used in an async/await context or in blocking context without exposing that to the user.

+Flume & Crossbeam have both versions in their code.
+More bookkeeping.
+A lot of runtime changes for the optimizations.

+    * Crossbeam is better for high contention cases because it doesn't use mutexs.
+    * Flume is often faster for cases where contention is lower, mutexs won't add as much overhead.